user profile avatar

 Caden Short

 Hello, my name is Caden Short.
-I am a freshman at the University of Mount Union, and I am studying national security and intelligence, specializing in cybersecurity and foreign languages.
+I am a freshman at the University of Mount Union, and I am studying national security and intelligence, specializing in cybersecurity and foreign affairs.
 When I am not at work or school, I enjoy spending time outdoors, playing flag football, swimming, working on computers, traveling with my family, exercising, and volunteering around my local community.
 My family and dog, Zeke, are my support system and mean the world to me.
 I am highly motivated, and although I struggle with severe anxiety, I try never to let it get in the way of accomplishing my goals.
-New situations and making friends are a struggle for me due to the anxiety, so I find myself alone more times than I want to.
-As I grow academically throughout my college career, I hope to develop socially and emotionally.
-We can learn so much from others, and the opportunities provided on my college campus are perfect for preparing me to face the world!
+New situations and making friends are a struggle for me due to extreme anxiety, so moving away to attend college was a big leap for me.
+My first semester did not go quite as planned, as some unexpected health issues arose, and I was diagnosed with Crohn’s Disease.
+As I navigate academically throughout my college career, I hope to grow socially and emotionally.
+We have so much to learn from others, and I hope the opportunities on my college campus allow me to become the best version of myself.

 Education